Scalable Generation of Massive Schr\"odinger Cat States via Quantum Tunneling

+The mass dependence of the tunneling strength is clearly evidenced in Fig.~\ref{Fig1}\rm{b}, where the measured values follow a unity scaling behavior.
+In addition to the leading-order dependence ${J_0}^n / U^{n-1}$, the reduction of tunneling strength due to prefactor $\alpha_n = n/(n-1)!$ can be facilitated by setting $J_0/U \gtrsim 1$.
+It is important to note that the energy gap {suppressing unwanted single-atom tunneling is set by the separation between the initial state $\ket{n,0}$ and the first intermediate state $\ket{n-1,1}$, which equals $(n-1)U$ rather than $U$.} This distinction highlights that our strongly interacting system operates beyond the mean-field Josephson regime~\cite{Albiez2005,Pezze2018}, where the energy gap is fixed at $U$, thereby preventing access to the parameter regime required for achieving near-unity scaling with mass.

+The oscillation amplitude and coherence time provide critical insights into the spatially entangled states generated during the tunneling dynamics.
+As shown in Fig.~\ref{Fig3}\rm{d}, the normalized oscillation amplitude decays much more slowly than the conventional exponential form, indicating efficient entanglement preparation using our protocol.
+Theoretical calculations suggest that even at a total mass of $10^4$ amu, the oscillation amplitude remains clearly resolvable (see Supplementary Information).
+The observed decay rate scales approximately linearly with $n$, implying that decoherence primarily arises from cumulative single-particle contributions.
+By technically extending the coherence time~\cite{Panda2024}, our system demonstrates promising prospects for scaling to larger atomic clusters.

-{\it Precision measurements.} Quantum superposition states emerge during coherent tunneling dynamics, with the state at a quarter oscillation period expressed as $\left(\ket{n,0} + \text{i}\ket{0,n}\right)/\sqrt{2}$.
-This state represents a maximally entangled Schr\"{o}dinger cat state, commonly referred to as a NOON state~\cite{Sanders1989,Lee2002}.
-Due to the spatial separation of the massive atoms in $\ket{n,0}$ and $\ket{0,n}$, these states are highly sensitive to spatial variations in energy shifts, making them ideal for precision measurements.
-The inherent correlations in the entangled states enhance the sensitivity (denoted as $\Delta\theta$) for detecting the superposition phase~\cite{Braunstein1994,Pezze2018}.
-For an ideal NOON state, this sensitivity reaches the Heisenberg limit, $\Delta\theta=1/n$, surpassing the standard quantum limit, $\Delta\theta=1/\sqrt{n}$.
-Compared to NOON states in photonic systems~\cite{Walther2004,Afek2010} or spatially non-separated qubits, spatially distributed massive entanglement offers the unique potential to probe mass-sensitive fields and atom-sensitive interactions.
+{\it Precision measurements.} For a spatial superposition state expressed as $\left(\ket{n,0} + \ket{0,n}\right)/\sqrt{2}$, this corresponds to a maximally entangled Schr\"{o}dinger cat state, commonly referred to as a NOON state~\cite{Lee2002}.
+The spatial separation of massive atoms in $\ket{n,0}$ and $\ket{0,n}$ makes such entangled states particularly sensitive to spatial energy shifts, while their quantum correlations further enhance the phase sensitivity $\Delta\theta$~\cite{Braunstein1994,Pezze2018}.
+For an ideal NOON state, the phase sensitivity could reach the Heisenberg limit, $\Delta\theta=1/n$, surpassing the standard quantum limit, $\Delta\theta=1/\sqrt{n}$.
+Compared to NOON states in photonic systems~\cite{Thomas2022} or spatially non-separated qubits~\cite{Jiang2026}, spatially distributed massive entanglement offers the unique potential to probe mass-sensitive fields and atom-sensitive interactions.